linguini1/conway/README.md

 Run the `.export()` method on the exporter and your game will be visible in the `animation.gif` file.

 ## Requirements
-- Python 3.10.0 or greater
+- Python 3.9.2 greater
-- Pillow
+- Pillow module
+- Progress module

 ## Features to be added
 - New cell types